MrRaindrop/nodeFreeIO/README.md

 nodeFreeIO
 ==========
-nodeFreeIO: a community for coder depolyed on node. usage
+nodeFreeIO: a community depolyed on node for coders. usage
 ==========
 * run node cmd: ``node [path_to_your_dir]/app``